KDAB/KDSPDSetup/README.md

 | Testing       | [doctest](https://github.com/doctest/doctest) | Tests only
 | Documentation | [doxygen](https://github.com/doxygen/doxygen) | Documentation only

-These dependencies will be automatically downloaded if not found.
+These dependencies will be automatically downloaded with `git` if not found.

 ## Build & Install